-In this example, then, the bottleneck analysis is valid - there is a policy under which bottleneck idleness is avoided so that the network capacity is equal to the bottleneck capacity.
+In this example, then, the bottleneck analysis is valid-there is a policy under which bottleneck idleness is avoided so that the network capacity is equal to the bottleneck capacity.
 There are collaboration architectures that inherently introduce unavoidable bottleneck idleness (UBI) and for which collaboration comes at a capacity loss relative to the bottleneck capacity.
 Figure 2 augments the BC network with a third collaborative resource r3.
 The bottleneck capacity is

-$$\lambda^{\rm BN} = \min{i} \overline{\lambda}{i} = \min\left\{ (m{1} + m{2})^{-1}, (m{2} + m{3})^{-1}, (m{3} + m{1})^{-1} \right\}.$$ (5)
+$$\lambda^{\text{BN}} = \min{i} \bar{\lambda}{i} = \min\{(m_1 + m_2)^{-1}, (m_2 + m_3)^{-1}, (m_3 + m_1)^{-1}\}.$$ (5)

 Regardless of the prioritization policy, however, the collaboration architecture inherently forces at least one resource to be idle at any time.
 Consider, as before, the case where $m_i \equiv 1/2$.
 All three resources have equal workload and are bottlenecks with $\lambda^{BN} = 1$.
 However, the collaboration architecture prevents any parallel processing; i.e., no activities can be simultaneously executed.
-Under no policy can the total queues be smaller than in a single server queue with service time equal to the sum of the three activity times and, consequently, the associated maximal throughput λ^{net} equals (4).
+Under no policy can the total queues be smaller than in a single-server queue with service time equal to the sum of the three activity times and, consequently, the associated maximal throughput λ^{net} equals (4).
 Thus, each bottleneck resource is at most 2/3 utilized and features 1/3 unavoidable idleness due to the specific collaboration architecture.
-This phenomenon is driven by three requirements that, in combination, create unavoidable bottleneck idleness: simultaneous collaboration by multi-tasking resources that cannot be split.
-Collaboration, multitasking, or non-splitting in isolation do not create a capacity loss, but in combination their effect is significant.
+This phenomenon is driven by three requirements that, in combination, create unavoidable bottleneck idleness: simultaneous collaboration by multitasking resources that cannot be split.
+Collaboration, multitasking, or nonsplitting in isolation do not create a capacity loss, but in combination their effect is significant.

-Assume next the "multi-server" case where we have two units of each of the resource types 1,2 and 3.
-Then, the bottleneck capacity is 2 and it is now achievable.
+Assume next the "multiserver" case where we have two units of each of the resource types 1, 2 and 3.
+Then, the bottleneck capacity is 2, and it is now achievable.
 Indeed, we can split each resource type and dedicate one unit of each resource to each of its activities thus breaking the collaboration need (and removing its implications).
-But this is very particular to these numbers (i.e., to $m_i \equiv 1/2$) and even for this simple network there are processing times for which having multiple-units of each resource cannot remove the unavoidable bottleneck idleness.
+But this is very particular to these numbers (i.e., to $m_i \equiv 1/2$), and even for this simple network there are processing times for which having multiple units of each resource cannot remove the unavoidable bottleneck idleness.

-We make the following contributions in the paper:

-(1) Formalizing unavoidable bottleneck idleness (UBI): Collaboration introduces UBI meaning that bottlenecks can never be fully utilized.
+We make the following contributions in the paper: (1) Formalizing unavoidable bottleneck idleness (UBI): Collaboration introduces UBI, meaning that bottlenecks can never be fully utilized.
 The conventional bottleneck approach (SPP) then overestimates the network capacity.
-We formulate an augmented linear program (SPPC - see (13) on p.
-12) that takes into account processing conflicts and that correctly calculates network capacity.
+We formulate an augmented linear program (static planning problem for collaboration (SPPC)-see (13) in §3) that takes into account processing conflicts and correctly calculates network capacity.
 UBI captures the gap between the bottleneck capacity, as calculated by the SPP, and the network capacity, as derived by the SPPC.
 We show that this gap can grow linearly with the number of collaborative activities.

 (2) Architectures of collaboration: We introduce a notion of architecture of collaboration that is characterized by the way resources are assigned to activities.
 We subsequently identify classes of architectures, namely nested architectures, for which we prove that UBI is always 0.
-For these architectures collaboration comes at no capacity loss (provided an appropriate policy is used) and the network capacity equals the bottleneck capacity.
+For these architectures, collaboration comes at no capacity loss (provided an appropriate policy is used) and the network capacity equals the bottleneck capacity.
 This simple architectural condition characterizes when the conventional bottleneck approach is correct.

-Collaboration architectures can be nested, weakly non-nested, or strongly non-nested.
-Nested and weakly non-nested architectures never feature unavoidable idleness (i.e., UBI = 0).
-Strongly non-nested architectures can have unavoidable idleness (UBI > 0) for certain arrival and servicetime parameter values.
+Collaboration architectures can be nested, weakly nonnested, or strongly nonnested.
+Nested and weakly nonnested architectures never feature unavoidable idleness (i.e., UBI = 0).
+Strongly nonnested architectures can have unavoidable idleness (UBI > 0) for certain arrival and service-time parameter values.